NJ ChamberEdge

 RizziHave a Strategy

 Walking into a room with a strategy is better than arriving cold.
 Before a networking event, seek a warm introduction from the host to build immediate credibility and comfort.
 Inside, look for someone standing alone or on the edge of a group and introduce yourself: ‘Hi, I don’t think we have met – I'm (your name).
 What brings you here?’
-Follow with a genuine compliment to ease the conversation.
+Follow with a genuine compliment to ease into the conversation.
 Your personal brand matters in every interaction – positive energy, eye contact, and active listening shape first impressions.
 Networking isn’t about collecting cards.
 It’s about meaningful connections.

 – Debra Rizzi, President & Partner, Rizco